anmho/caching/README.md

 Cache can become out of sync with the database.
 Application can serve stale data.

+Reactive: only update the cache on reads.
+Writes don't do anything (except invaldiate the cache).

 Cache gets filled only after a cache miss.
 3 trips **Best For**
 Works best for read-heavy workloads